Patmos: History from the Classical period to the present

 Patmos is seldom mentioned by ancient writers.
 Therefore, very little is known about the earliest inhabitants.
 In the Classical period, the Patmians prefer to identify themselves as Dorians descending from the families of Argos, Sparta and Epidaurus, further mingling with people of Ionian ancestry.

 During the 3rd century BC, in the Hellenistic period, the settlement of Patmos acquired the form of an acropolis with an improved defence through a fortification wall and towers.

 Patmos is mentioned in the Book of Revelation, the last book of the Christian Bible.
 The book's introduction states that its author, John, was on Patmos when he was given (and recorded) a vision from Jesus.
 Early Christian tradition identified this writer John of Patmos as John the Apostle.
 For this reason, Patmos is a destination for Christian pilgrimage.
 Visitors can see the cave where John is said to have received his Revelation (the Cave of the Apocalypse), and several monasteries on the island are dedicated to Saint John.

 After the death of John of Patmos, possibly around 100 AD, a number of Early Christian basilicas were erected on Patmos.
 Among these was a Grand Royal Basilica in honour of Saint John, built c.
 300–350 AD at the location where the Monastery of Saint John the Theologian stands today.

 Early Christian life on Patmos, however, barely survived Muslim raids from the 7th to the 9th century.
 During this period, the Grand Basilica was destroyed.
 In 1088, the Byzantine Emperor Alexios I Komnenos gave Christodoulos Latrinos the complete authority over the island of Patmos, as well as the permission to build a monastery on the island.
 The construction of the monastery started in 1101.

 Population was expanded by infusions of Byzantine immigrants fleeing the Fall of Constantinople in 1453, and Cretan immigrants fleeing the fall of Candia in 1669.

 The island was controlled by the Ottoman Empire for many years, but it enjoyed certain privileges, mostly related to tax-free trade by the monastery as certified by Ottoman imperial documents held in the Library.
-Ottoman rule in Patmos ("Batnaz" in Ottoman Turkish) was interrupted by initially Venetian occupation during Candian War between 1659 and 1669, then Russian occupation during Orlov Revolt between 1770 and 1774 and finally during the Greek War of Independence.
+Ottoman rule in Patmos ("Batnaz" in Ottoman Turkish) was initially interrupted by Venetian occupation during the Candian War between 1659 and 1669, then by Russian occupation during the Orlov Revolt between 1770 and 1774, and finally during the Greek War of Independence.

 In 1912, in connection with the Italo-Turkish War, the Italians occupied all the islands of the Dodecanese (except Kastellorizo), including Patmos.
 The Italians remained there until 1943, when Nazi Germany took over the island.

 In 1945, the Germans left and the island of Patmos remained autonomous until 1948, when, together with the rest of the Dodecanese Islands, it joined the independent Greece.